apollographql/federation/Readme.md

 > Coming soon

 The CLI will warn you periodically if it is falling behind from the latest builds.
-You can run the `apollo update` command to install the latest build for your system.
+You can run the `ap update` command to install the latest build for your system.
 Depending on how you installed the CLI, the update command will download a temporary build of the new version and attempt to replace the older one with the new one.
 If this fails, it will log an error and leave the old build behind for debugging purposes.

 ## Getting Started